BoningtonChen/OpenGL-Renderer/README.md

 Main Entrance of the Console Application.
 - CompilerExtension.h: \
 Cross-Platform Compiler Extensions, include a simulated MSVC __debugbreak() compiler function and so.
+- Renderer.h/Renderer.cpp: \
+Definitions and Implementation methods of GLLogCall() functions and so.